lieberlois/k3d-dapr-example/README.md

 ### Observabilty

-Since Dapr allows developers to observe each and every event, service invocation, etc. [Zipkin](http://localhost/zipkin) can be used to follow traces within the cluster.
+Since Dapr allows developers to observe each and every event, service invocation, etc. [Zipkin](http://localhost/zipkin) or [Jaeger](http://localhost/jaeger) can be used to follow traces within the cluster.
+Use the file ```dapr-tracing.yaml``` to decide between the two.
 Also, the Dapr Dashboard (you can start it with `dapr dashboard -k`), can be used to show health metrics and such for each Dapr Sidecar.

 ## Getting Started